rolando-caldas/pay-with-a-tweet-drupal-module/pay_with_a_tweet/README.txt

-Please read this file and also the INSTALL.txt.
-They contain answers to many common questions.
+Please read this file.
+Contain answers to many common questions.
 If you are upgrading, check the CHANGELOG.txt for major changes.

 **Description: